uva-responsibleai/fall-24/safety/mar-11.md

 ## Attacks

 ### Attack 1.
 Poisoning Attack against SVMs
 Support Vector Machines, or SVMs, are prime targets for poisoning attacks.
 In certain cases, even moving one point (a support vector) can entirely alter the behavior of the SVM.
+In this attack, an adversary can "construct malicious data" based on predictions of how an SVM's decision function will change in reaction to malicious input.
 #### Threat Model
 This is a white-box attack where it is assumed that the adversary has knowledge about the training data, the validation data, and the algorithm used to train the model (the incremental SVM training algorithm).
 #### Procedure